Guide to Stereolithography (SLA) 3D Printing

 Leading companies like Gillette use SLA 3D printing to create end-use consumer products, like the 3D printed razor handles in their Razor Maker platform.

 Z-axis layer height is commonly used to define the resolution of a 3D printer.
-This can be adjusted in between 25 and 300 microns on Formlabs SLA 3D printers, with a trade-off between speed and quality.
+This can be adjusted in between 25 and 300 microns on Formlabs resin 3D printers, with a trade-off between speed and quality.

 In comparison, FDM and SLS printers typically print Z-axis layers at 100 to 300 microns.
 However, a part printed at 100 microns on an FDM or SLS printer looks different from a part printed at 100 microns on an SLA printer.
 SLA prints have a smoother surface finish right out of the printer, because the outermost perimeter walls are straight, and the newly printed layer interacts with the previous layer, smoothing out the staircase effect.
 FDM prints tend to have clearly visible layers, whereas SLS has a grainy surface from the sintered powder.